finalburnneo/FBNeo/src/burner/libretro/README.md

 ## Background

-FinalBurn Neo (also referred to as FBNeo or FBN) is a multi-system emulator (Arcade, consoles and computers) under active development, unlike MAME it's more focused on playability and advanced features than accuracy.
+FinalBurn Neo (also referred to as FBNeo or FBN) is a multi-system emulator (Arcade, consoles and computers) under active development.
+Unlike MAME it's more focused on playability and advanced features than preservation.
 It is the follow-up of FinalBurn and FinalBurn Alpha emulators.
 The libretro core provides wide compatibility with platforms and features supported by libretro.